LaboratoryStuff/OptoMechanics/README.md

 OM-002-020 : Support in V-shape.
 It can hold He-Ne lasers or other tubular items.

+OM-002-030 : Support in V-shape to hold optical fibres.

 OM-003-010 : Lens support in V-shape.
 It can hold lenses with diameters between 8 and 85 mm, or up to 110 mm for lenses with an edge thickness of <3 mm.

 OM-005-010 : Small Bracket 90º.